How we approach the Work

 A serial intrapreneur, Ray Deck III has a decade of experience inciting change from within complex organizations.
 He leads Skookum Kids, a not-for-profit that aspires to nothing less than total reform of the foster care system.

-In addition to his work at Skookum, he serves as Treasurer at the Washington Association for Children Youth & Families and as a member of the Child Welfare Advocacy Coalition.
+In addition to his work at Skookum, he serves as President at the Washington Association for Children Youth & Families and as a member of the Child Welfare Advocacy Coalition.

 When he’s not wrestling with bureaucracy, you can find him running behind a double stroller.
 But you should go look for him.
 He has a terrible sense of direction, and is probably lost.